jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3D) A determination does not apply for the multi-rate PIE for a quarter beginning before the date of the determination unless the PIE chooses that the determination apply for the quarter and all following quarters in the income year.
 (4) A determination may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
 (5) The Commissioner must:
-  (a) notify the making of a determination in the Gazette within 30 days of the date of the determination; and (b) publish the determination in a publication of the department as soon as possible.
+  (a) notify the making of a determination within 30 days of the date of the determination, in a publication chosen by the Commissioner; and
+  (b) publish the determination in a publication of the department as soon as possible.

 **Determinations relating to non-attributing active CFCs**